alexsokolek2/MarkDuplicates/README.md

 Version 1.0.0.4, May 14, 2024, Fixed saving/loading of selected directory.

 Version 1.0.0.5, May 19, 2024, Added support for a thread pool.

+Version 1.0.0.6, May 21, 2024, Updated version for release.
+Comment changes only.